 332. BERLIN: FROM REICH TO REPUBLIC 3 cr.
 German history and politics from 1918 to the present, employing Berlin as the focal point for signiﬁcant developments.
 The interwar republic and the rise of the Nazis; the Third Reich; postwar occupation and Cold War division; political systems and society in East and West Germany; Berlin as capital of a reuniﬁed Germany in an increasingly integrated Europe.
 Culminates in a week-long study tour in Berlin during spring break.

 333. HISTORY ON FILM 3 cr.
-Cinematic recreations of the past and methodologies of assessing them, especially as compared with written history; documentaries and dramatic features as historical sources that reflect their eras of origin.
+Cinematic recreations of the past and ways of assessing them, especially as compared with written history; dramatic features and documentaries as historical sources that reﬂect their eras of origin.

 336. THE HOLOCAUST 3 cr.
 Racism and anti-Semitism in modern Europe; Nazi propaganda and legal measures against German Jews in 1930s; transition from discrimination to Europe-wide genocide during Second World War; experiences of victims and perpetrators; postwar Holocaust denial; impact of the Holocaust on memory in Germany, the U.S., and elsewhere since 1945.

 343. SLAVERY AND ABOLITION 3 cr.
 Development of African slavery in the Western hemisphere in the early modern period.
 Themes include the African background, the European origins of chattel slavery, the development of racism, labor, resistance, community life, religion, and the abolition movement.